-Damon Knight. Often misattributed to Charles Fort.

 "He's…fine.
 Back home."

 "Any latent memories?"

 "I don't think so."

 "That's good.
-You have a question about the Executor then?
-It's usually one or the other.
-Or are you the third type?"
+You have a question about the Engineer then?
+It's usually one or the other?"

 He cut her off: "Hold that thought.
-Have you ever heard of a man named John Keel?"
+Have you ever heard of John Klein?"